aonez/Keka/README.md

 ## What to do here

-- [Issues](https://github.com/aonez/Keka/issues) - look for open ones, [create](https://github.com/aonez/Keka/issues/new) a new one
+- [Issues](https://github.com/aonez/Keka/issues) - look for open ones, [create](https://github.com/aonez/Keka/issues/new) a new one.
-- [Wiki](https://github.com/aonez/Keka/wiki) - learn and share Keka knowledge
+- [Wiki](https://github.com/aonez/Keka/wiki) - learn and share Keka knowledge.
-- [Releases](https://github.com/aonez/Keka/releases) - download an specific version
+- [Releases](https://github.com/aonez/Keka/releases) - download an specific version.

 This repository is used mainly to take care of [Issues](https://github.com/aonez/Keka/issues) and have a collaborative [Wiki](https://github.com/aonez/Keka/wiki).